MetaControl/Illoomination-Stack/dev-stacks.md

 ### 1. **Dynamic Product Assembly**
 - Medusa handles dynamic product variants such as motifs, colors, and sizes.
 - The frontend queries product data from Medusa via **GraphQL**, dynamically displaying combinations without bloating the database.
-- Product images are generated and compressed using **ImageMagick**, with options for motif size and placement.
+- Product images are generated and compressed using **Sharp** or **Thumbor**, with options for motif size and placement.

 ### 2. **Geolocation-Based Pricing**
 - Pricing adjusts based on user location (detected via IP), showing either EUR or USD, with real-time currency conversion and localized pricing.
-- Implemented using **GeoIP** services on the frontend, with pricing data pulled from Medusa.
+- Implemented using **GeoIP** services integrated with the frontend, with pricing data pulled from Medusa.

 ### 3. **Custom Discount Structure**
 - Discounts are dynamic and stackable: